spiral/docs/framework/configs.md

 }
 ```

-> Representing config as class can give other benefits, for example we can update our components and handle legacy config values in this class, not inside our component.
+Config objects can be used to properly handle legacy configuration formats:

 ```php
 public function getOption()